karkakasadaratrust/Thirukural-UyarValluvam/README.md

 ## Uyar Valluvam
-WIth the blessings of God, Uyar Valluvam is a platform to learn Thirukkural, organised by Karka Kasadara (www.karka.in).
+WIth the blessings of God, Uyar Valluvam is a platform to learn Thirukkural, organised by Karka Kasadara Trust(www.karka.in).
 Our guru Ilangai.
-Jeyaraj conducts lectures on Thirukkual and this app is a product of his teachings.
+Jeyaraj conducts lectures on Thirukkural and this app is a product of his teachings.
 Parimelazhagar's Urai is closely followed in these lectures.

 ### FAQ